-Bryce Harper Booed By Phillies Fans After 0-for-4 Night
+Bryce Harper Booed By Phillies Fans After 0-For-4 Night

 — Todd Zolecki (@ToddZolecki) May 1, 2019

-Harper, who previously played for the Washington Nationals, signed a 13-year deal with Philadelphia this spring, following a closely watched free agency pursuit that involved several teams.
+Harper, who previously played for the Washington Nationals, signed a 13-year deal with Philadelphia this spring following a closely-watched free agency pursuit that involved several teams.
 The $330 million deal was the largest in the history of team sports at the time that he signed it, but that total was overtaken a few weeks later by the $430 million deal agreed to by Mike Trout with the Los Angeles Angels.

-The sheer length of Harper’s contract made it fairly clear at the outset that the relationship between Philadelphia fans and Bryce Harper was going to wax and wane a great deal over the course of those 13 years.
-If he’s much loved in Year 3, a hated figure in Year 6, and redeemed in Year 9, no one will be especially surprised.
+The sheer length of Harper’s contract made it fairly clear at the outset that the relationship between Philadelphia fans and Bryce Harper is going to wax and wane a great deal over the course of 13 years.
+If he’s much loved in year three, a hated figure in year six, and redeemed in year nine, no one will be especially surprised.
 But even if one doesn’t take into account the stereotypes about behavior of Philadelphia fans, it was perhaps inevitable that Harper would be booed at some point.